eindiran/st/README.md

 The `alpha` value (for transparency) goes from `0` (transparent) to `1` (opaque).

-### Colors
+### Color precedence

-To be clear about the color settings:
++ If `wal` or `pywal` have been run in this session, their colors will take priority.

-- This build will use gruvbox colors by default and as a fallback.
++ If not, and there are Xresources colors define, those will take priority.
-- If there are Xresources colors defined, those will take priority.
++ If not, then the colors defined in `config.h` will be used.
-- But if `wal` has run in your session, its colors will take priority.
+  + If you have not changed these colors, they will matched the [gruvbox theme](https://github.com/morhetz/gruvbox).

-Note that when you run `wal`, it will negate the transparency of existing windows, but new windows will continue with the previously defined transparency.
+__NOTE:__ when you run `wal`/`pywal`, it will negate the transparency of existing windows.
+New windows will be created with the previously defined transparency.

 ## Notes on Emojis and Special Characters